faturita/wakuseibokan/README.md

 The purpose was to create a multiplatform simple game engine based on physics dynamic engine and a fluid simulation solver, and a testbed platform to simulate manipulators and mobile robots.

 The game is a remake of an old and amazing game, which uses the engine as platform.
 The design guideline for the game was to create a networked game where it is possible to control indepentendly all of the entities that are available.
-You can be anyone anywhere.
+You can be anyone, anywhere.

 Characteristics
 ---------------
-* Floor
+* Floor and Sea
-    * The floor is a flat square that extends to the horizon, located based on camera position.
+    * The sea floor is a flat square that extends to the horizon, located based on camera position.
 Horizon works according the fulcrum representation.
+    * It is a blanket that moves along with the camera view.
     * Sea works as a texture that is shifted based on the camera position.
+So it gives the appearance of movement.
+    * The buoyancy model works really well.
     * Reflections and alpha are missing.
     * Waves and boat wakes are missing.
 * Sky
     * The Sky is a far-away-box with textures on the insides.
-    * It works well, but the representation relies on the camera view and there are issues with how they look like from certain viewports.
+    * It is similar to the sea floor.
+It is always drawn on front of the camera view, and the texture shifts depending where do you look at.
+    * What you see in the sky is based on the forward direction of the camera view (Vehicle->getViewPort()).
+* Sun and Lightning
+    * The day lasts for 10000 ticks.
+Depending on the simulation fps, it will last around 250 seconds or 4.6 minutes.
+The sun raises from the east at 0 and sets at 5000.
+    * Lightning implementation has been messy in this game but current implementation works and is aligned with the sun.
 * Islands
     * The engine is calculating the islands perfectly.
 What you see is what you feel.
     * Islands are BMP heightmaps 60x60.
 These values are hardcoded to 3600x3600 in the model.